hungwnguyen/Auto-UI/faq.md

 > **General**

-### Q: Why do I need to match the Game View ratio to the image ratio?
-**A:** The tool calculates positions based on the screenshot's dimensions.
-If your Game View or Canvas has a different aspect ratio, the anchors and positions may shift during the `ApplyLayout` process.

-### Q: Can I use custom fonts or button designs?
-**A:** Yes.
-The tool uses prefabs located at `Assets/Auto UI Generator/Editor/Prefabs/`.
-* **For Text:** Customize `Text.prefab` to set your default Font Asset.
-* **For Buttons:** Customize `Button.prefab` to set your default transitions and scripts.

 ### Q: Why does the Backend Status show "Backend Not Ready"?
 **A:** This is usually caused by one of the following:
 1. The `ui-detect.exe` is missing or was blocked by antivirus software.